svenk/svenk/README.md

 ### Hi there 👋

+Here at http://github.com/svenk you find a couple of open source software I published.
+Since I typically commit with `<user@computer-name>` credentials, my contribution activity is sparse.

+I also publish my work over there at Bitbucket: http://bitbucket.org/svek/ However, most of my code resides in closed-access selfhosted Gitlab repositories.

 <!--
 **svenk/svenk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.